spencerfjelstad/byte_le_royale_2021/docs/LearnTheTruckinGame/_sources/BodyObjects.rst.txt

 The Headlights Object
 #####################

-The headlights object will increases the brightness of your headlights causing animals to react more quickly if they are in the way.
+The headlights object will increases the brightness of your headlights allowing you to react to animals in the road quicker.
-It reduces damage and time taken by the animal_in_the_road event.
+It reduces damage and time taken by the animal_in_road event.

 .. code-block:: python

     ObjectType.headlights